-from 70 of Cui Yadong's
+Excerpt from complaint from 70 of Cui Yadong's former subordinates. |

 The municipal legislature of Shanghai decided on Thursday to sack four senior judges from the city's higher court over their alleged hiring of prostitutes at a nightclub.